Cost to Open Up Fireplace

 Fireplace Opening Prices

 The cost of opening a fireplace can vary a lot.
+Some of the main factors that influence the price include:

 • The size of the fireplace

-• The fireplace's age
+• The fireplace's age and condition

-• How you intend to use the fireplace (fully-functional or decorative)
+• How you intend to use the fireplace (fully functional or decorative)

 Here's an overview of costs based on different scenarios: